matklad/matklad.github.io/_posts/2017-03-12-min-of-three.markdown

 ## Optimization

 Can we do better?
-Let's use `min2` function to calculate minimum of there elements recursively:
+Let's use `min2` function to calculate minimum of three elements recursively:

 ~~~rust